 • Sony’s #1 Wired Student in North America

 My in-depth experience in both selling to advertising agencies/marketers and running various Madison Avenue agencies allows me to have a broad network of clients and partners that I've built up over the years.
 Coupled with building product at Silicon Valley technology companies, I bring a unique perspective.
 My investment philosophy is to strategically focus on the whitespace between advertising, marketing, content, and technology and back early-stage companies (pre-Seed, Seed, occasional Series A) with a personal investment of $25,000-50,000.
+As of October 2016, I'm not considering any new investments.

 What is important to me is the team and the expertise in the area that you are innovating.
 Traction helps too, but I can help with customer development.